haneWIN TFT Server

 - Use Install TFTP service from the start menu to install the server as service.

 - With the control panel applet TFTP Server you can configure and monitor the service.
-Only Administrators are allowed to start the applet.

 The Info Box at startup is displayed only for the unregistered version.